jhpyle/docassemble/_docs/documents.md

 % endif
 {% endhighlight %}

-In [Jinja2], you would write:
+In [Jinja2], used in Embedded DALang, you would write:

 {% highlight text %}
 You may wish to distribute your property to your
 {% raw %}{% if user.child.number() > 0 %}heirs.{% else %}friends.{% endif %}{% endraw %}
 {% endhighlight %}

-Also, the [`python-docx-template`] package uses a slightly modified version of the [Jinja2] syntax to account for the fact that it is being used inside of a .docx file.
+Also, the [`python-docx-template`] package uses a slightly different version of the [Jinja2] syntax to account for the fact that it is being used inside of a DOCX file.
 The standard [Jinja2] way of writing a "for loop" is:

 {% highlight text %}